 April 2013 I Anja Balanskat, Katja Engelhardt

-The first two Country Reports of the 2012/2013 series of Country Reports on ICT in education are now available.
-The other reports will follow shortly.
+The Country Reports of the 2013 series of Country Reports on ICT in education are now available.
 The reports are drafted based on the information provided by Ministries of Education through an annual questionnaire.
 This initiative is one of the major activities undertaken by European Schoolnet to gather and analyse information on ICT in education for Ministries of Education across Europe.
 The main aim of the reports is to foster the active information exchange between Ministries on ICT in education-related topics of common interest.

 Please find here the 2011 Country Reports: the Netherlands, the UK, Switzerland,Sweden, Italy, Norway, Belgium, Austria, Spain, Cyprus, Hungary, Czech Republic, Turkey and Slovenia .